persteenolsen/pso-gatsby-blog-one/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

 <a href="https://github.com/persteenolsen/next-js-jwt-auth-mongodb" target="_blank">The code at GitHub</a>

-Next.js was used for creating this full stack web application "Static Site Generator" SSG serving as a login and registration system by a MongoDB.
+Next.js was used for creating this Full Stack Web application "Static Site Generator" SSG serving as a Membership System with login and registration towards a MongoDB.
 The Web App is secured by HTTPS and JWT Authentication.

-This Next.js with TypeScript Web Application is hosted at Vercel Cloud and uses continuous build and deployment